Andy Biggs

 Flow of the River Wyre

-The River Wyre flows for nearly 28 miles, from its source in the heart of the Forest of Bowland, onto where it enters the sea at the port of Fleetwood.
-The river is affected by the change of seasons and the landscape that surrounds it, as well as the people who live along its course.
-During the summer months a series of events, such as Knott End Gala, Great Eccelston Agricultural Show and Scorton Steam Fair form the backbone of the local social calendar.
-The river also has an influence on the Fylde coastline as rising sea levels are having an impact on the local landscape and community.
-Given the topography of the Flyde coast, an increase in sea levels by 50cm would have a disastrous effect on the population of the Wyre.
+The River Wyre flows for 28 miles and for nearly half this it is tidal.
+The land in this area is low lying and is protected from flooding by a series of built embankments.
+During the summer months a number of events, such as Knott End Gala, Great Eccelston Agricultural Show and Scorton Steam Fair form the backbone of the local social calendar.
+Given the topography of the area, an increase in sea levels by 50cm would have a disastrous effect on the population that live along the course of the river.

 Copyright © Andy Biggs